 Run alone

-Low-impact work where the path does not reach privileged workflows, credentials, releases, or production-adjacent systems.
+Low-impact work where the path cannot reach privileged workflows, credentials, releases, or systems that affect production.

 Needs review